Create a remote server configuration

-Click the Autodetect button and have WebStorm detect the user home folder settings on the FTP/SFTP server and set up the root path according to them.
+Click Autodetect.
+WebStorm detects the user home folder settings on the FTP/SFTP server and sets up the root path according to them.
 The button is only enabled when you have specified your credentials.

 In the Web server URL field, type the URL address to access the server configuration root.
 The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root.

 Both the HTTP and the HTTPS protocols are supported.

 Click in the field to make sure that the specified server root URL address is accessible and points at the correct Web page.

 Map local folders to folders on the server and the URL addresses to access them.

 In the Mappings tab, set correspondence between the project folders, the folders on the server to copy project files to, and the URL addresses to access the copied data on the server.